+Pharmacodynamics of ceftazidime-avibactam monotherapy and combination regimens against carbapenemase-producing Klebsiella pneumoniae measured by bloodculture system time to positivity (Tpos)

+Irene Zaghi, Monica Cricca, Vittorio Sambri, Jason Roberts, Russell Lewis

+Background: Time-to-positivity is a commonly reported index in bloodculture systems that can be adapted to measure bactericidal activity in the patient’s bloodstream during antibiotic therapy.
+We examined how simulated serum concentrations of ceftazidime-avibactam (CZA), meropenem (MEM), gentamicin (GEN), tigecycline (TGC), colistin (CST) or aztreonam (ATM) alone, or in combination, impacted Tpos measured against test inocula of KPC and NDM-carbapenemase producing K. pneumoniae (KP).

-commonlybloodculture,,carried out. analyzed how changes with inoculum prepared in antibiotic containing simulating bottles containing a fixed inoculum of isolates. edto. combinationsinteraction was compared to Tpos observed with the antibiotic combination array to indentify synergistic or antagonistic interactions.In the absence of antibiotic-containing serum, all isolates demonstrated a linear relationship between Tpos of 9.4-10.8h to 4.5-5.2h over an inoculum range spanning 3x101 to 3x108 CFU/mL.
+Materials and Methods: Experiments were carried out with two KPC-2 and one NDM-2 carbapenemase-producing KP isolate.
+We first analyzed how Tpos changes with inoculum (3x101-3x108 ) prepared in standard BacT/ALERT aerobic bloodculture bottles without antibiotic inactivating matrix.
+We then inoculated 1 mL of human serum containing antibiotic concentrations/combinations simulating a range of expected human exposures into bottles containing a fixed inoculum (1x104 CFU/mL) of test isolates.
+The relationship of Tpos vs. antibiotic concentrations was fitted to 4-parameter logistic regression model to estimate EC50/EC90.
+For combinations, a predicted null-response (Bliss-independence) interaction model was compared to Tpos observed with the antibiotic combination array to indentify synergistic or antagonistic interactions.

+Results: In the absence of antibiotic-containing serum, all isolates demonstrated a linear relationship between Tpos of 9.4-10.8h to 4.5-5.2h over an inoculum range spanning 3x101 to 3x108 CFU/mL.
 A consistent dose-response relationship between Tpos and serum antibiotic exposures was observed for all antibiotics with the EC50 Tpos of ~16 hr evident at 1xMIC (Fig 1).
 Combination experiments revealed prolongation of Tpos for most antibiotic combinations (Table, Fig 2a) with the greatest improvement in Tpos observed with CZA + ATM against the NDM-producing KP (Table, Fig 2b.)